DigitalFabricationLab-NYIT-SoAD/resources/Tutorials&Templates/Carvey/Part1/README.md

 # PART 1: How to Set Up a CNC File Using Rhino FreeMILL

-To begin this setup process and to access FreeMILL, you should already have RhinoCAM installed on your computer.
+To begin this setup process and to access FreeMILL, students should already have RhinoCAM installed on their computer.

 *Remember, **You do NOT need to pay for a full RhinoCAM license to run FreeMILL**, but you WILL be downloading and installing the same program as the paid version.*